jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Independence is happiness.
+Silence is deep as Eternity; Speech is shallow as Time.
-- Susan B. Anthony
+- Thomas Carlyle

-Updated on: [6/8/2022]
+Updated on: [6/9/2022]
 <!-- #quoteEnd -->
 </pre>